maxmunday/maxmunday.github.io/_posts/2016-10-05-overthewire-natas.md

 `<!-- No more information leaks!!
 Not even Google will find it this time... -->`

-That alludes to the `robots.txt` file that is not scraped by Google.
+That alludes to the `robots.txt` file that tells webcrawlers what they can and can't access.
 So I navigate to http://natas3.natas.labs.overthewire.org/robots.txt and it displays a disallowed page, `/s3cr3t/`.

 I navigate to there and see another file index that shows a `users.txt` file, in that we find the password.